YaleSpinup/rds-api/README.md

 This API uses the standard format for input and output of parameters as defined by the AWS SDK (for reference see https://docs.aws.amazon.com/sdk-for-go/api/service/rds/).

+### Config

 You can define multiple _accounts_ in your `config.json` file which are mapped to endpoints by the API and allow RDS instances to be created in different AWS accounts.
 See [example config](config/config.example.json)

+In each account you can optionally define certain defaults that will be used if those parameters are not specified in the POST request when creating a database:
+  - `defaultSubnetGroup` - the subnet group that will be used if one is not given
+  - `defaultDBParameterGroupName` - map of ParameterGroupFamily to ParameterGroupName's
+  - `defaultDBClusterParameterGroupName` - map of ParameterGroupFamily to ClusterParameterGroupName's

+_Note that any default parameters need to refer to existing resources (groups), i.e. they need to be created separately outside of this API._

 ### Creating a database